gregormaclaine/mac-mips/README.md

-# mac-mips: A file formatter for MIPS source files
+# `mac-mips`: A file formatter for MIPS source files